- Entries for the 2022 Porter Prize will be accepted until midnight, 4 October 2021.

 - Previously published, prize-winning, or broadcasted poems will not be accepted.
 (Previous online appearances constitute prior publication.)

-- Poems entered in past Porter Prizes but not shortlisted may be re-entered.
+- Poems entered in past Porter Prizes but not publicly shortlisted may be re-entered.

 - Translations are not eligible.